mariogemoll/mariogemoll.com/content/diffusion.md

 \end{align*}
 $$

+For the details about this notation, see [[ ref-holderrieth-and-erives-2025 ]].

 Such an SDE can be approximated by the Euler-Maruyama method (basically the Euler method with some randomness added to it):